Help Readers Find Your Article

 If you are working towards publishing your research with the Press, this service allows you to have your paper edited by a qualified native English editor to ensure you have the best possible chance of a successful submission.
 The Charlesworth Group’s highly trained editors are all native English speakers with advanced degrees in a wide variety of subject areas and specialize in working with non-native authors who are submitting articles in English.

-Please use the following link to access the service:
+Please use the following links to access the service:

 Image Guidelines for Authors